petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/high-performance-compute/includes/hbv2-series-specs.md

 ms.author: padmalathas
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud architect, I want to review the specifications of HBv2-series VMs so that I can determine which VM size best meets the performance and resource requirements for my applications."
 ---
 | Part | Quantity <br><sup>Count Units | Specs <br><sup>SKU ID, Performance Units, etc.  |
 |---|---|---|